deg2800/SwiftHTTPServer/README.md

 #### Instructions

+If installing on macOS, so long as you already have Xcode installed, you should already have the Swift command line tools.
+In Terminal, run `swift --version` and if you see the version displayed you're all set.
+The latest version of the server is configured to use a SQLite database which should also already be installed.
+Run `sqlite3 --version` to verify.

+If installing on Linux, first make sure that Swift is installed and exported to your PATH.
+Instructions for your distro can be found at https://swift.org.
+Once you can verify that running `swift --version` shows the Swift version, you also need to make sure that the `libsqlite3-dev` package is installed or SwiftNIO will not compile.
+Once both are installed, continue to the next step.

 Clone this repo and run `sudo ./build_server.sh`.
 If you receive a permission error, the script may not be executable.
 Run `chmod +x build_server.sh` to make the script executable, and run `sudo ./build_server.sh` again.

 You will be asked for a resource location, which will default to `/var/www/SwiftHTTPServer`.
 Any files in the project Resources directory will be copied here and this is where the running server will serve files from.